 Abdul Kalam was born on October 15, 1927, in the town of Trichur in present-day Kerala.
-He was one of the most influential scientists of our time and a genius inventor who helped change the course of human history.
+He lived as one of the multiple significant scientists of our time and a genius inventor who helped change the course of human history.
 Kalam’s early years were spent working as a teacher and later as the head of the Department of Mathematics at the University of Madras.
 During this time, he started working on his most famous project: developing an artificial atom bomb.

 Abdul kalam’s early life

 He had humble beginnings, as his family could only afford to send him to school for a few years before he had to leave to support them.
 After working odd jobs during his teenage years, Abdul Kalam finally earned his first wages by working as an apprentice engineer with the Indian Air Force.

 Kalam quickly made a name for himself, and by the time he was just 25, he had become head of the research wing at the Indian Missile Research Laboratory.
 In 1971, Kalam was selected to be part of a team that developed India’s first nuclear weapons test, code-named “Operation Shakti.”
 This achievement put him in high demand within the government, and soon, he became an advisor to the president on strategic affairs.

 Kalam is most famous for his work on developing India’s ballistic missile program.
 His efforts paid off when in 2007, India successfully tested its latest ballistic missile—the Prithvi-II—which has a range of over 5,000 kilometers.
 Abdul Kalam has since retired from his position as advisor to the president but continues to work on various scientific projects.

 How Abdul kalam started his career as an engineer